Configure real-time change detection: An example

 - Log Viewer (LV) as the syslog server

-For information about setting up real-time change detection with other syslog servers or device types, see the NCM Administrator Guide topic Configure real-time change detection in NCM.
+For information about setting up real-time change detection with other device types, see the NCM Administrator Guide topic Configure real-time change detection in NCM.

 Task 1: Configure a Cisco device to send syslog messages